Publishing Frequency: 4 Issues Per Year (Quartly)

 Article Title

-A tile of not more than 19 words should be provided.
-The title should clearly represent the manuscript avoiding ambiguities
+A title of not more than 19 words should be provided.
+The title should clearly represent the manuscript, avoiding ambiguities

 Author Details